phsh/ducking-meme/README.md

-if the user gets all answers correct, or with one fault the user gets a Guldstjärna if the user get no more then 3 answers wrong the user gets a Silverstjärna
+if the user gets all answers correct, or with one fault the user gets a Guldstjärna if the user get no more then 3 answers wrong the user gets a Silverstjärna there is 4 levels at the moment, 10 questions for each level

+The game is in Swedish